LeeMorinUCF/ECP3004S21/demo_22_PP_Ch_11_Dictionaries/README.md

 to go this far is a matter of taste.
 Some programmers find it harder to understand at a glance and would prefer a program that is more clear, if only a few lines longer.
+In business, this is usually a more important consideration.
+You want your code to work in the hands of another junior analyst, so that you can work on another project.
+Your employer wants your code to survive long after you have left the company.

 ### Inverting a Dictionary

-Maybe you want to print the values of a dictionary in another order: in order of the values.
+Maybe you want to print the values of a dictionary in another order: in the order of the values.
 This is what it means to *invert* the dictionary.
 You can create a new dictionary in which you use the values as keys